Nollywood has taught me the good, the bad and the ugly - Cynthia Agholor, Nollywood actress

-In a recent chat with Daily Sun, Cynthia whose middle name is good luck, bemoans the invasion of her privacy at all times and her secret weapon for dealing with annoying male admirers.
+In a recent chat, Cynthia whose middle name is good luck, bemoans the invasion of her privacy at all times and her secret weapon for dealing with annoying male admirers.
 Excerpts:

 How long have you been acting and what have you learnt in Nollywood?

 I started acting at the age of 6.
 I started with Tales by Moonlight and other NTA kiddies drama.
 I got into Nollywood proper in 1996.
 I have learnt a lot in Nollywood, almost everything I know now as a proper woman both the good, the bad and the ugly.
 Besides, I got into showbiz so early in life so it has really taught me a lot.

 When you started out, did you have any doubts about your career choice?